What are the risks of knee replacement surgery?

 Pain and swelling

 There may be swelling in the knee, ankle, and foot after surgery.
-Icing the affected area and light exercise can help to bring swelling down.
+Icing the area and doing light exercise can help lessen swelling.

-Some people have trouble breathing deeply right after surgery, especially if they had general anesthesia.
+Some people have difficulty trying to breathe deeply straight after surgery, especially if they had general anesthesia.

-If too little air reaches the lungs, mucus can build up inside of them and lead to pneumonia.
-A nurse will help the patient take deep breaths to get the lungs working normally again.
+If insufficient air reaches the lungs, mucus can build up inside them, and this can lead to pneumonia.

 Nerve and artery damage